open-telemetry/opentelemetry-specification/specification/overview.md

 ## Distributed tracing

-A distributed trace is a set of events that are triggered as a result of a single logical operation and consolidated across various components of an application.
+A distributed trace is a set of events triggered as a result of a single logical operation and consolidated across various components of an application.
 A distributed trace contains events that cross process, network, and security boundaries.
 For example, a distributed trace might be initiated when someone